Multiculturalism: Prevalence of multiculturalism over time

-A historical example of multiculturalism was the Habsburg monarchy, which had broken up in 1918 and under whose roof many different ethnic, linguistic and religious groups lived together.
-One of the foundations of this centuries-old state structure was the Habsburg principle of "live and let live".
-The effects of this multicultural political system can still be statistically measured today, since a particularly positive relationship of trust between citizens and authorities (the so-called Habsburg effect) can still be seen in the former dominion.
-Today's topical issues such as social and cultural differentiation, multilingualism, competing identity offers or multiple cultural identities have already shaped the scientific theories of many thinkers of this multi-ethnic empire.
-After the First World War, ethnic minorities were disadvantaged, forced to emigrate or even murdered in most regions in the area of the former Habsburg monarchy due to the prevailing nationalism at the time.
+Nationalism further accelerated cultural homogenization in the 20th century.
+For example after World War I, much of the former ethnic diversity in the area of the former Habsburg monarchy disappeared.
+Under the influence of nationalist ideologies, ethnic minorities were disadvantaged, forced to emigrate or even murdered in most regions in the area of the former Habsburg monarchy due to the prevailing nationalism at the time.
 In many areas, these ethnic mosaics no longer exist today.
 The ethnic mix of that time can only be experienced in a few areas, such as in the former Habsburg port city of Trieste.